pietroppeter/nimib/sandbox/notes.md

   - json backend should always be defined
     - but stuff can be marked as to be skipped, e.g. the default theme should not be serialized

+## Fifth day - Martch 2nd

+what could I work on:
+- on theme
+  - use the minimal theme
+  - use a theme field that is skipped dring json generation
+- on container blocks
+  - implement summary details
+  - implement a flexbox container!
+    - that and a generic styled span container could allow me to easily create a grid...
+- for later
+  - md backend (and revision of backends)
+  - nbCode
+  - nbJs stuff

+more thoughts:
+- can I also use a super method or something to wrap the rendered block in a NbBlock?
+  - for example it could be used to add a class name inside a div
+    - this could be important for example to customize code block appearance
+  - or to add an optional id to a block
+  - (this could anyway be added later)
+  - and it could be added as something that by default a block does during rendering
+  - it might have a different signature (takes rendering of content and outputs new rendering)
+- restriction/variation of render method should be done towards the end, so that I know what multiple blocks should be able to
+- instead of passing Nb object to render method I could pass a pointer to the current render backend
+  - one could use this to do fun stuff, for example have a container block that chnages the rendering engine, I could show the output of json backend inside a html backend as raw json and so on
+  - oooh coool!

 ## Notes from Fourth day - Match 1st

 Some notes for me for later while I am on mobile related to NbRender type: